The Hangar / Delta II

 |Burn Time||62 sec.|

 |Burn Time||76 sec.|

-The Delta II medium-lift launch vehicle was originally developed by McDonnell Douglas* and is based on the Douglas Aircraft Company’s experience with the Thor intercontinental ballistic missile and the Delta launch vehicles.
+The Delta II medium-lift launch vehicle was originally developed by McDonnell Douglas and is based on the Douglas Aircraft Company’s experience with the Thor intercontinental ballistic missile and the Delta launch vehicles.
 The first flight of a Delta II rocket took place in 1989.
-As of April 2017, the Delta II had 151 successful launches.
+As of April 2017, the Delta II has accomplished 151 successful launches.

 The Delta II has been used to launch a diverse array of payloads, including the following: interplanetary probes and rovers for NASA, Global Positioning System satellites for the U.S. Air Force, research and development satellites for the National Reconnaissance Office (NRO), Defense Advanced Research Projects Agency (DARPA) payloads, Missile Defense Agency payloads.
 The Delta II has also launched Earth-observing, science, communications, and imaging satellites for commercial and international customers, and also provided rideshare opportunities for secondary payloads belonging to universities and international organizations.

 The core of the Delta II rocket utilizes RP-1/LOX (rocket-grade kerosene/liquid-oxygen) to power a single Aerojet Rocketdyne RS-27 engine in its first stage.
 The RS-27A first flew in 1989, but its heritage traces back through the RS-27, which first flew in 1974.
 The RS-27A is a single-Start, fixed thrust liquid bi-propellant gas generator cycle main engine with two vernier engines, which provide vehicle roll control during flight as well as an additional 1,000 pounds-force (4,448 kN) of thrust to the main engine.
 The overall RS-27A engine system provides 200,000 pounds-force (889.6 kN) sea-level thrust upon liftoff.